-Picture this; you’re mindlessly scrolling on Instagram on Sunday, seeing all of the influencers, celebrities, travel bloggers or whomever you follow and their amazing lives.
-They are looking stunning, on lavish vacations, dining at the best restaurants, attending the most glamorous parties and adventuring in unique places, just to name a few.
+Picture this: you’re mindlessly scrolling on Instagram on Sunday, seeing all of the influencers, celebrities, travel bloggers or whomever you follow and their amazing lives.
+They look stunning on lavish vacations, dine at the best restaurants, attend the most glamorous parties and adventure in unique places, just to name a few.

 Then Boom💥 , you’re hit with the reality that you’re headed to your stressful 9 to 5 tomorrow.
 Talk about depressing!